Damai Entertainment Holdings

-Alibaba Pictures Group Limited is a Chinese film company under the Alibaba Group.
-The film company was formerly ChinaVision Media, of which Alibaba Group bought a majority stake in late 2014.
+Damai Entertainment Holdings Limited is a Chinese film company under the Alibaba Group.
+The film company was formerly ChinaVision Media of which Alibaba Group bought a majority stake in late 2014.
 It subsequently was renamed from ChinaVision to Alibaba Pictures Group.
+In June 2025, Alibaba Pictures Group officially changed its name to Damai Entertainment Holdings.
 By April 2015, it was the largest Chinese film company by worth, with a market value of US$8.77 billion and by June of the same year it was worth US$9.6 billion.

 According to researchers, Françoise Paquienséguy and Miao He, there are almost 30 companies, varying from investment groups to media and film studios, under the Alibaba umbrella.
-“These include, but are not limited to, such leading companies as Youku Tudou Inc., Enlight Media, Huayi Brothers, Bona Film Group, Wasu Media, Sina Weibo, XiamiMusic and Guangzhou Evergrande Taobao Football Club.
-In addition, Ma Yun also occasionally engages in capital operations, such as establishing Yunhuang and Yunxi Capital…” (Paquienséguy, He).
+"These include, but are not limited to, such leading companies as Youku Tudou Inc., Enlight Media, Huayi Brothers, Bona Film Group, Wasu Media, Sina Weibo, XiamiMusic and Guangzhou Evergrande Taobao Football Club.
+In addition, Ma Yun also occasionally engages in capital operations, such as establishing Yunhuang and Yunxi Capital…" (Paquienséguy, He).